-Twenty years ago, the best resources for planning one’s own bicycle route included state and county road maps, state-issued traffic-flow maps (with roads color-coded indicating their average daily car count), and statewide atlases such as the DeLorme Gazetteers.
+Twenty years ago, the best resources for planning one’s own bicycle route included state and county road maps, state-issued traffic-flow maps, and statewide atlases.

 Plus, there’s nothing better for show-and-tell than a big old fold-out map with your route highlighted.
 Then, at that barbecue back home, you can show the folks where you bicycled, and what happened in this town, and in that park.

 Large paper booklets for each state, featuring details of all types of roads.
 Great for planning, a pain to tote along on a bicycle trip.

 That said, the technology available today for route planning and navigating is incredible, and it will only improve as time marches on and connectivity improves.